jpn--/larch/doc/math.rst

 While the average utility in Zone A is smaller, you can see that there are some points in Zone A with much higher utility, and which are more likely to be chosen.
-In general, all other things being equal, aggregate alternatives get a positive bump in their probability of selection with an increase in variance of the systematic utility.
+In general, all other things being equal, aggregate alternatives get a positive bump in their probability of selection with an increase in variance of the systematic utility, because they are more likely to include a subset of elemental alternatives with much better utility.

 [McFadden1978]_ showed that, when the utilities in an aggregate are distributed normally, if we define :math:`\omega_{nest}^{2}` as the variance of :math:`V_{i}` in a nest, and :math:`\bar{V}_{i}` as the average systematic utility of alternatives in